 In the absence of PAN, the individual is liable to a TDS of 34.6% on the amount withdrawn.
 Individuals with less than Rs.
 50,000 in their EPF accounts at the time of withdrawal are exempted from TDS liabilities.

-Since the withdrawn amount from an EPF account is perceived as income, employees availing such facilities have to mention it by selecting ‘Section 10(12) Recognised Provident Fund’ while filing ITR.
+Since the withdrawn amount from an EPF account is perceived as income, employees availing of such facilities have to mention it by selecting ‘Section 10(12) Recognised Provident Fund’ while filing ITR.

-EPF withdrawal online is, therefore, an easy process that simplifies the claims procedure availed by employees.
+Online EPF Withdrawal is, therefore, an easy process that simplifies the claims procedure availed by employees.
 Online withdrawal also contributes to the lesser time required for the claim amount to be transferred to an employee’s bank accounts.
 Besides the time-saving factor, an individual can also bypass the attestation requirements of employers by using the online method of withdrawal, which makes it a popular mode of EPF withdrawal.

-- Is it compulsory for employees to furnish PAN for EPF withdrawal?
+Ques.
+Is it compulsory for employees to furnish PAN for EPF withdrawal?

+Ans.
 Even though the submission of PAN is not compulsory for employees availing EPF withdrawal facilities, they can substantially reduce the burden of Tax Deducted at Source (TDS) on the withdrawn amount.

-- Can an employee claim EPF withdrawal without logging in to the EPF portal?
+Ques.
+Can an employee claim EPF withdrawal without logging in to the EPF portal?

+Ans.
 Yes, apart from the option for online PF withdrawal in India, an employee can also withdraw the amount offline by applying with the regional EPFO commissioner.

+Ans.
 No, employees can access the entire corpus from their EPF account only after retirement.
 Individuals can, however, withdraw 90% of the funds in their EPF account one year before retirement.